oransel/node-talib/Readme.md

 A thin [node.js](http://nodejs.org) wrapper around [TA-LIB](http://ta-lib.org/), a technical analysis library with 100+ [indicators](http://ta-lib.org/function.html) such as ADX, MACD, RSI, Stochastic, Bollinger Bands, TRIX and candlestick pattern recognition.

+## Windows Only

+If you are using __Windows__, you will need to install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools), which downloads and installs Visual C++ Build Tools 2015 and Python 2.7, configuring your machine and npm appropriately.

 ## Installation

 To install the most recent release from npm, run: